Vasu (film)

-Vasu is a 2002 Indian Telugu-language musical romantic comedy film written and directed by A. Karunakaran, and produced by K. S. Rama Rao under the Creative Commercials banner.
+Vasu: Voice Of Youth is a 2002 Indian Telugu-language musical romantic comedy film co-written and directed by A. Karunakaran, and produced by K. S. Rama Rao under the Creative Commercials banner.
 It stars Venkatesh and Bhumika Chawla with music composed by Harris Jayaraj.

 Vasu marked Venkatesh's 50th film as an actor.
 The film won two Nandi Awards.
-Later, the film was dubbed into Tamil as Vetri and Hindi as Cheetah The Leopard.